saltekar/stepAdventure/README.md

 This will automatically open the Expo app and display Step Adventure.

 <h3>Running On an IOS Simulator (macOS Only)</h3>
-Make sure Xcode is isntalled on your device.
+Make sure Xcode is installed on your device.

 Go the preferences on Xcode menu and double check the most recent version of the Command Lines Tools is chosen from the dropdown.